Kickboxing: Shootboxing

-Shootboxing (also known as Standing Vale Tudo) is a unique style of hybrid kickboxing popular in Japan that utilizes standing submissions such as chokeholds, armlocks and wristlocks in addition to kicks, punches, knees and throws.
+Shootboxing (also known as Standing Vale Tudo) is a style of hybrid kickboxing created in Japan (in 1985) that utilizes standing submissions such as chokeholds, armlocks and wristlocks in addition to kicks, punches, knees and throws.
 The male fighters are bare-chested wearing skin tight trousers and protective gear including: mouth-guard, hand-wraps, 10 oz boxing gloves and groin-guard.
 The female kickboxers will wear a sports bra and chest protection in addition to the male clothing/protective gear.

 Notable fighters under shootboxing rules include Rena Kubota, Kenichi Ogata, Hiroki Shishido, Ai Takahashi and Andy Souwer.